szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![My signs][internet]

 All signs were resized to 32x32 resolution.
 This could make details little fuzzy - like *Road work* or *Right-of-way at the next intersection*.
-Few of them has quite low contrast (*Priority road*, *Yield*, *No entry*).  *No entry* sign present it from an angle, and it might be a problem.
+Few of them have quite low contrast (*Priority road*, *Yield*, *No entry*).
+The image presents the *No entry* sign from an angle perspective, and it might be a problem.
 Also, digit 5 from *Speed limit (50km/h)* could be easily confused with 3.

 #### 2. Discussion